Conference ‘Making Households Count’

 This conference aims to move beyond the use of men’s real wages and instead use household income to reconstruct historical living standards, and to bring together scholars from different disciplines working on household income diversification during the past 250 years.
 In our contemporary world, the estimation of the “informal” part of the economy, is a particular challenge, as looking at formal national accounts and aggregate per capita income may not capture actual standards of living and economic development.
 The organisers want to explore how our historical and present-day images of economic growth and inequality within and between societies changes when looking at total household income as opposed to formal, full-time male wages.
 We encourage contributions from both the Global North and the Global South that approach this topic from a comparative perspective.

 The organisers welcome contributions on household income diversification, the combination of textile/craft work and/or other crafts and services with other forms of labour and more generally on gender relations and labour allocation between different generations.
 This workshop aims to bring all these elements together to generate fruitful discussion between historians, (development) economists, anthropologists, sociologists, and others working on these topics with an interdisciplinary publication as the end result.

-Applicants should send their abstract (circa 400 words) before 15 January 2023 to Dr Sarah Carmichael.
+Applicants should send their abstract (circa 400 words) before 30 January 2023 (EXTENDED deadline) to Dr Sarah Carmichael.